 Why am I doing this?
 It’s a question I try to ask myself.
 Not just with writing, but with everything.
 At any given moment: why am I doing this?
 More to the point: Why did I make this blog, what do I hope to accomplish, why do I feel compelled to write?
 These are important questions; I will try to answer them here.
 Before I can go any further, I think I will need to get this down.

-~ Writing, I have learned, gives me some kind of confidence.
+~ So, writing, I have learned via its practice, gives me some kind of confidence.
 It’s not the same as ‘real-world’ confidence, somehow it’s lesser.
 But there’s control in it.
 And it gives me the time I think I need to properly say the things I wish to say.
 When I am writing, I have complete freedom to choose how I want to go about it.
 I can spend as much or as little time that I want working my muses; I can write stuff long or short; I can go all-in on an idea, wielding it with conviction, or just dabble with it for a spell.
 There is a balance in this though.
 Sometimes freedom can be damning.
 It is fatiguing, often immobilizing.
 Certainly coming up with something to write about, out of everything you could be writing about or could be doing instead, sitting your ass down and writing it, and then coming back after all that to decide if it’s good enough — is definitely a rigorous hobby to engage in.
 It might just become an introspective hellscape.
 There is no way around this though, if you wish to write.
 And I think the process is valuable.
 It is worthy of my time because it matters.
 Simply, writing can give me this desired confidence because it allows me to express myself well.
 And self-expression matters very deeply to me.
 Reality rarely offers me the same opportunity, so I take advantage of it on the page.
 I set myself into the cage of creative pursuit, trading blows with my ego and my demons, until I manage to rise to the surface with something new in hand, something to take with me (and maybe show others).
 With this special form of suffering — that of the writing process — there is a powerful compromise.
 For the price of some existential pain, I can manifest myself in this world like never before.
 To me, this is its own reward.

 ~ Part of the reason this feels new (writing for a public sphere) is probably because of this very format.
 All my writing up to now was exclusively for myself.
 I never showed anyone anything.
 I would tell you it is because I “never felt the need.”
 But that would be a lie; I have felt that need and my silent pages stayed silent mostly due to fear, and also the confidence thing I mentioned earlier.
 It’s true, I did the writing intermittently, for myself and often about myself, but that doesn’t mean the sentiments weren’t incommunicable.
 I just never had the courage, or the means, or the wherewithal to share it.
 I did most of this writing in college, but I have written almost just as much since I escaped it.
 In the past year alone, have I felt the presence of some daemon, who haunts me in fits of dreamless sleep, imbuing my mindspace with arrays of Twilight Zone plots, tales of existential disquiet, and bad action sequences?
 No, the answer is simpler and less keen.
 I resolved to spend more time trying to come up with ideas about stuff to write about.
 I merely shifted my allocation of mental resources to factor in more brainstorming sessions for fictions I wanted to paint and other things I might find useful to say on my blog I was planning on creating.
 In fact, this journey started exactly one year ago on new year’s day.
 Most importantly, writing for a more public sphere forces me to be more conscientious about what I am writing.
 Thusly, I do more polishing, iterating, and revising here for this blog.